 Career Directions in Hospitality

+Develop a taste for success in the Hospitality and Food Service industries.
 Open to all Ontario Works participants, this 10-week course is for anyone interested in working in the food service industry.
-The program includes a field placement in our Friends Restaurant and the completion of recognized food handling certificates.
+The program offers a flexible structure to accommodate various schedules and includes a field placement in our Friends Restaurant and the completion of recognized food handling certificates.

 This program understands the needs of adult learners as it relates to job readiness.
 Each participant works with a coach and an employment specialist to meet their employment goals, learning new skills, meeting pre-employment needs, writing an effective resume, and developing interview skills.
 The Path to Employment also refers program participants to educational upgrading programs, helps people find volunteer experiences and assists people to build confidence as life-long learners.